These fundamental research ethics principles should be considered when preparing your research project.

 The research ethics principles detailed below draw upon:

-City staff and students conducting research must respect the following principles:
+City staff and students conducting research must respect the following principles and ethical considerations in research:

 Respect for persons - autonomy and protecting those with diminished autonomy